 Digital currencies exist on a distributed ledger where there is no need for intermediaries to validate transactions and charge fees for it.
 No intermediaries = no fees = micro-transactions possible.
 Importantly, making payments directly also means transactions can be instant.

-So what does this mean for Alice?
-The whole process of charging her car — from authentication to payment — is instant, secure and fully automated.
-There are no pending settlements either and since the transaction was peer-to-peer it did not pass through any financial institutions charging a fee to verify the transaction — meaning Alice also has some extra pocket change.
+So when we are charging the car, the whole process from authentication to payment is instant, secure and fully automated.
+There are no pending settlements, and since the transaction was peer-to-peer, it did not pass through any financial institutions charging a fee to verify the transaction — meaning we also get to keep some extra pocket change.

 The Economy of Things

 If the Internet of Things refers to things becoming contextually aware and connected, then the Economy of Things refers to those devices now being able to autonomously monetise and trade the value they create, moving beyond the status of a tool to that of an economic agent.
 It is a system of peer-to-peer economic relationships between machines and humans exercising their respective agency through a permissionless, decentralized and borderless digital infrastructure.

-It is the liquefaction of all the value being created by the IoT so that it can be traded, instantly and securely, in secure, open ecosystems and markets.
+In the EoT, the value created by the IoT can be traded, instantly, and safely, in secure, open ecosystems and markets.
 Through this process, even more value can be created as all connected things can now autonomously communicate, find and purchase what they need in new digital marketplaces.

 In the Internet of Things devices, machines and vehicles connect and exchange data.
-These physical things are being turned into digital assets that monetize and trade all kinds of value autonomously, securely and without intermediaries — Transforming the Internet of Things into the Economy of Things.
+When operating on a shared digital infrastructure enabling them to monetize and trade all kinds of value autonomously, securely and without intermediaries, they transcend to the next stage, the Economy of Things.

-In the future, Alice will be a passenger in her own fully-autonomous car.
-Given that her car not only drives itself around but also has a secure digital identity, it might even have a name — Caren?
-While she works, Caren will earn money for Alice, working as an autonomous, on-demand taxi and delivery service.
-Whenever Caren needs a charge, she’ll roll up to a charging station, authenticate and pay, and a robotic arm will hook her up to the charger.
-Caren will be waiting to pick Alice up after work and take her home, where the charging station in her driveway has been selling the energy that her solar panels generated to other Carens, e-bikes and drones.
+In the future, we will be passengers in our own fully-autonomous cars.
+While we work, these vehicles may leverage their secure SSIs to earn extra money for us by working as an autonomous, on-demand taxi and delivery service.
+Whenever it needs a charge, the vehicle will just roll up to a charging station, authenticate and pay, and a robotic arm will hook it up to the charger.
+It will be waiting to pick us up after work and take us home, where the charging station in our driveway has been selling the energy that our solar panels generated throughout the day to other connected machines, e-bikes and drones.